sleepypioneer/ContributingToNextcloudIntroductoryWorkshop/README.md

 # :memo: Running the Nextcloud development environment

-You'll need to set up your development environment to test and programme on the Nextcloud codebase, the following guides are to get you started depending on which OS you are using.
+You'll need to set up your development environment to test and program on the Nextcloud codebase.
+The following guides are to get you started depending on which OS you are using.
 For Mac and Linux you can run this natively on your machine, for Windows you will have to install a Virtual Machine or for all three you can use the Docker setup we have prepared to run the environment in a isolated container.

 We will take time to go through these guides with you as each set up can be a little different and challenging. (we've all been there at some point :wink: )